August 10, 2008

 ---------

-As technical director of Dataflow Technology I designed the
+At Dataflow Technology I designed the 3D graphics and

 It had a camara input which we used to capture the public during presentations